jgperrin/net.jgp.books.spark.ch01/README.md

     ```

 Notes:
- 1. Due to renaming the packages to match more closely Java standards, this project is not in sync with the book's MEAP prior to v10 (published in April 2019).
+ 1. [Java] Due to renaming the packages to match more closely Java standards, this project is not in sync with the book's MEAP prior to v10 (published in April 2019).
- 2. As of MEAP v14, we have introduced Scala and Python examples (published in October 2019).
+ 2. [Scala, Python] As of MEAP v14, we have introduced Scala and Python examples (published in October 2019).

 ---